Where Does Matcha Come From? Japan vs Global Origins

 Climate, cultivars & craftsmanship

-Japan’s main matcha regions have cool nights, gentle sunlight, and well-draining soils.
-Specific tea cultivars (such as Ujihikari, Gokō, Samidori, Okumidori and others) are bred for shading and grinding.
+Japan's main matcha regions have cool nights, gentle sunlight, and well-draining soils.
+Specific cultivars — Ujihikari, Gokō, Samidori, Okumidori — are bred for shading and grinding.

-Skilled tea farmers and tea masters adjust shading times, harvest timing, and blending to achieve consistent flavour profiles – from bright and refreshing to deep, umami-rich ceremonial grades.
+Skilled farmers and tea masters adjust shading, harvest timing, and blending for consistent flavor, from bright and fresh to deep, umami-rich ceremonial grades.

-Not all Japanese matcha is equal.
-Lower-priced autumn or summer harvest powders, minimal shading, or very fast machine milling can all create a more bitter, coarse result – even if the label says “Japanese matcha”.
+Not all Japanese matcha is equal: later harvests, minimal shading, or fast machine-milling can taste bitter and coarse, even when the label says "Japanese matcha."

 Kyoto, Japan

-While Uji is the classic origin, several other prefectures in Japan also produce excellent matcha with their own regional character.
+Uji is the classic origin, but several other prefectures produce excellent matcha with their own regional character.

-Nishio, Aichi matcha region map with bowl of green tea
+Nishio, Aichi matcha region map with a bowl of green tea

 Aichi, Japan